UCREL/hex-website/src/pages/managed-metal/connecting.md

 where `???` is your assigned node number.
 This should automatically drop you into a bash terminal session.

+### Unmanaged or Personal Machines
+If you are not on a university-managed laptop or desktop, or are using your own equipment, you can also connect to the university VPN service by installing the software found here: [Lancaster University - Portal - Virtual Private Network (VPN)](https://portal.lancaster.ac.uk/ask/vpn/)

 ## Connections through the SCC Bastion Server